Student experience experts group meeting

 Beyond blended - new curriculum design considerations and principles for rethinking space, place and modes of interaction

-This workshops will offer delegates the opportunities of exploring new guidance and principles for beyond blended.
+This workshop will offer delegates the opportunities of exploring new guidance and principles for beyond blended.

 Reimagining assessment and feedback: future trends and platforms